-New research from LV='s report, which will be published in full in the summer, found that over 45’s are spending longer planning a holiday than their retirement.
+Research from LV='s 2017 State of Retirement report found that over 45’s are spending longer planning a holiday than their retirement.

 Since the pension freedoms in 2015, you now have more flexibility and choice when it comes to your retirement options.
 However, the increasing amount of choice has caused confusion and means people need to start thinking about and planning their retirement earlier.

 However, new research from LV= found those people approaching the minimum retirement age of 55 are spending worryingly little time thinking about their retirement options.

 LV= found 51% of respondents aged 45-54 didn’t think about their retirement at all last year.
 Those that did, spent more time planning a holiday than their retirement.
 They spent an average of three hours and 42 minutes planning their retirement, compared to five hours 42 planning a holiday.
 People even spent longer planning for redecorating a room than their retirement - which came out as five hours 6 minutes.

 The research also found 62% of 45-54 year olds don’t know how much they have saved for retirement.

 If people were to spend more time planning for their retirement (than perhaps organising a holiday) it might put them in a better position to understand whether they are saving enough of their hard-earned money to live off in their retirement years.

 Of those surveyed who are aged 50 and over, will on average expect to need around £1,360 a month to live comfortably in retirement, but this means someone retiring at 55 would need to have around £311,000 saved, assuming they qualify for the full state pension.
 The average pension saving for those surveyed aged 45-54 is £71,342 and 39% of those have less than £50,000 and 13% have nothing at all.

 LV= is calling on the Financial Conduct Authority and The Pensions Regulator to require all pension providers to include a standardised summary sheet with annual pension statements.